 Visit the local villages

-The cost of the 5-day tour is $545 USD but it’s well worth every penny.
+The cost of the 5-day tour is $545 USD (2018 prices), but it’s well worth every penny.
 Participating in the TAO experience was the highlight of my time in the Philippines.
-It’s one of the best tours to do in Palawan and a great way to participate in responsible tourism.
+TAO is one of the best tours to go on in Palawan.
+It’s a great way to participate in responsible tourism.

 Make sure to bring some cash to give the crew a tip at the end!